joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 <!-- [Live Demo is here.](https://codesandbox.io/s/jsx-sfc-demo-jr2z0?file=/src/App.tsx) -->

-> I'm sorting out the hooks syntax tools for separation of concerns: [use-view-data](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-view-data) and [use-templates](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-templates).
+> I'm sorting out the hooks syntax tools for separation of concerns: [use-view-data](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-view-data) and [use-templates](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-templates), they can be used with jsx-sfc or alone.
 Now it's experimenting in the actual project.

 ## Features